Evaluates2/Gatsby-Starter-TypeScript-Redux-TDD-BDD/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
-title: ""
+title: ''
-labels: ""
+labels: ''
-assignees: ""
+assignees: ''

----

-name: Bug report
+---name: Bug report
 about: Create a report to help us improve

 ---<!-- Please don't delete this template because we'll close your issue -->